 - Medical costs

 - Loss of pay

-Additional compensation can also be awarded to compensate for long-term effects of a serious accident, including psychological damages and mental distress.
+Additional compensation can also be awarded to compensate for long-term effects of a serious accident, including your physical injury, psychological damages and mental distress.

 Slips, Trips & Falls at Work